francheska-vicente/datapre-project/README.md

 ## Data Dictionary

-## Setting up
-### How to set up and run the project locally through JupyterNotebook or JupyterLab
+## How to set up and run the project locally through JupyterNotebook or JupyterLab
 1. Extract the folder from the zipped file that you can download through this DownGit [link](https://github.com/francheska-vicente/datapre-project.git).
 2. Launch `Jupyter notebook` or `JupyterLab`.
 3. Navigate to the project folder containing N01-Group1.ipynb.